withastro/docs/src/pages/en/guides/publish-to-npm.md

 ## Creating a package

-> Before diving in, it will help have a basic understanding of:
+> Before diving in, it will help to have a basic understanding of:
 >
 > - [Node Modules](https://docs.npmjs.com/creating-node-js-modules)
 > - [JSON Manifest (`package.json`)](https://docs.npmjs.com/creating-a-package-json-file)
 > - [Workspaces](https://docs.npmjs.com/cli/v7/configuring-npm/package-json#workspaces)

 To create a new package we strongly recommend configuring your development enviroment to use **workspaces** within your project.
-This would allow you to develop your component alongside a working copy of Astro
+This will allow you to develop your component alongside a working copy of Astro.

 ```tree
 myComponents/